cdeccio/byu-cs460-f2024/03-hw-link-layer/README.md

     s1$ sudo ovs-appctl fdb/show s2
     ```

+    (Note: entries expire after five minutes, so if no entries show up, then
+    re-run the `ping` command from question 3 to re-create any entries.)

-    Which entries now make up `s1`'s switch table?
+    For which hosts are there entries in `s1`'s switch table?

- 6. Which entries make up `s2`'s switch table?
+ 7. For which hosts are there entries in `s2`'s switch table?

- 7. Run the following command on `e` to send a single frame from `e` to `b`:
+ 8. Run the following command on `e` to send a single frame from `e` to `b`:

     ```bash
     e$ ping -c 1 -W 1 10.0.0.2